newbe36524/Newbe.Claptrap/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Icon

-The icons currently used in this project are all from [The Noun Project] (https://thenounproject.com/).
+The icons currently used in this project are all from [The Noun Project](https://thenounproject.com/).
 You can view the copyright information of each section in [/docs/noun_source](/docs/noun_source).

 ## Gitee